UniWrighte/parcel-reactor/README.md

     cd hello-world

     npm i

+Version 1.1.0 or newer you can add testing:

+    parcel-reactor hello-world -t

+or

+    parcel-reactor -t hello-world

+This will setup testing with enzyme and jest in your project.
+To make sure the tests are working run:

+    npm run test

 You may need to install parcel, follow the instructions here if you haven't installed parcel yet: